For Boris Johnson, catching covid-19 was sobering. Less so for Trump.

 Johnson was in the hospital for a week.
 Trump pushed for release after three days, though extensive medical support will remain available to him at the White House.

-Johnson eventually handed over power, Trump held on.
+Johnson eventually handed over power, Trump held on

 A looming question has been whether Trump might transfer power to Vice President Pence for any period, under the 25th Amendment.
 Trump administration officials said last weekend there were no plans for Pence to assume authority.

-Who would lead the government was a pressing question in Britain, too — all the more so, because the rules in the United Kingdom are not straightforward.
+Who would lead the government was a pressing question in Britain, too — all the more so, because the rules in the country are not straightforward.
 There is no one with the title “deputy prime minister.”

 Ultimately, when Johnson was admitted to intensive care on April 6, he asked Foreign Secretary Dominic Raab to “deputize for him where necessary.”

-Raab, a Johnson loyalist, repeatedly downplayed his authority during those weeks he carried out the prime minister’s roles.
+Raab, a Johnson loyalist, repeatedly played down his authority during those weeks he carried out the prime minister’s roles.
 Raab said he’d been given “very clear instructions” by Johnson and that there was “total unity” among the government’s top team.

 Johnson wouldn’t return to work until April 27, after a period convalescing in the countryside.
 He was absent for the spring peak of the coronavirus in Britain and for most of the national lockdown he ordered.
 More than 21,000 people in Britain died of the virus and nearly 4 million workers were furloughed while Johnson was sick and struggling to get well.